offbynull/learn/Math/input/input.md

 Common denominator
 ```

-Conceptually, you can think of `{bm} fraction equality` as comparing two fractions with similar sized parts to see if they have the same number of parts.
+Conceptually, you can think of `{bm} fraction equality/(fraction number equality|fraction equality)/i` as comparing two fractions with similar sized parts to see if they have the same number of parts.
 That is, as long as the number of parts used to represent a whole (denominator) is the same between both fractions, testing to see if the fractions are equal is simply testing to see if the individual parts (numerators) are equal.

 For example, the denominator for the fractions `{kt} \frac{1}{4}` and `{kt} \frac{2}{4}` is 4.
 Since the fractions have a common denominator, you can test if they're equal by applying integer equality to the numerators...